 Here we will look at these options in detail.

 A ballistic parachute is great insurance but does add some weight and cost.
 However, if you are trying to get all the options this is a good one based on safety.
 It adds another layer of safety into your aircraft and I feel it is an important option.

 If you are going to fly at night or want the best visibility you should get aircraft lighting.

 Landing lights are bright and shine ahead to be able to see the runway when coming in.
 They are bright for anybody in front of you to see you better in the day.

 Strobes are also great for other aircraft to see you from any direction at night and in low light conditions.

 Position lights/nav lights are the only lights that are required by law to fly during civil twilight and at night.
 There is green on the right, red on the left and white shining backwards.

 There are a number of options for LSA airplane engines.

-The two stroke which are very light and powerful for the weight are used on ultralights and slower/lighter LSA airplanes.
-They are known for not being as reliable as the four stroke but a nice fit for lighter/slower and less expensive aircraft.
-The Rotax 582 is a typical two stroke used on LSA aircraft at 65 HP.
+The two-stroke which is very light and powerful for the weight is used on ultralights and slower/lighter LSA airplanes.
+They are known for not being as reliable as the four-stroke but a nice fit for lighter/slower and less expensive aircraft.
+The Rotax 582 is a typical two-stroke used on LSA aircraft at 65 HP.